-When you are a full-time freelancers, all of that falls to you.
+When you are a full-time freelancer, all of that falls to you.
 You create your income.
 You create your retirement account.
 You buy your own health insurance, which is now much easier thanks to Obamacare.
-You do not really get vacation as a freelancer.
+You do not really get a vacation as a freelancer.
 You just have days you don’t make any money.

 As you can tell from reading this, I did not go full-time, though I have seriously considered it.
 I once did go full-time for a month, and it was amazing.

 Am Not Am a Full-Time Freelancer (In April, 2016, I went full time)